 - Provide administrative and technical support to the National GIS Committee.

 - Provide geospatial information systems studies and development projects for stakeholders.

 GIC is building an integrated, seamless, fine-grained, temporal geo-database in accordance with international standards.
 This geo-database is a critical success component for the GIC and it demands a high level of analysis, design and development.

-All data production efforts conducted within GCS will feed into the GIC distribution database to be the source for all information disseminated by GCS, including online information through the Geo Portal Website, in addition to all print and digital media.
+All data production efforts conducted within GASGI will feed into the GIC distribution database to be the source for all information disseminated by GASGI, including online information through the Geo Portal Website, in addition to all print and digital media.
 In particular, the production of standard and custom map products (cartography) will be based on this database, with the integration of information coming from multiple external sources.